-Nick Dubin, Asperger Syndrome and Anxiety-A Guide to Successful Stress Management (Kingsley Publishers, 2009).
-Hari Kirin, Art and Yoga: Awakening Kundalini in Everyday Life (Kundalini Research Institute, 2011) Thomas Moore, Care of the Soul: A Guide for Cultivating Depth and Sacredness in Everyday Life, 25th Anniversary Ed.
+Fanny Brewster, The Racial Complex: A Jungian Perspective on Culture and Race (Routledge, 2019). - Archetypal Grief: Slavery's Legacy of Intergenerational Child Loss (Routledge, 2018). - African Americans and Jungian Psychology (Routledge, 2017).
+Elizabeth Brodersen and Pilar Amezaga, Eds., Jungian Perspectives on Indeterminate States: Betwixt and Between Borders (Routledge, 2021).
+Thomas Moore, Care of the Soul: A Guide for Cultivating Depth and Sacredness in Everyday Life, 25th Anniversary Ed.
 (Harper Perennial, 2016).
 Kristina Schellinski, Individuation for Adult Replacement Children (Routledge, 2019).
 C. Michael Smith, Jung and Shamanism in Dialogue: Retrieving the Soul/Retrieving the Sacred (Paulist Press, 1998).
 Murray Stein, Jung's Map of the Soul: An Introduction, 5th Ed.
 (Open Court, 2003).
 Murray Stein, Thomas Arzt, Eds., Jung's Red Book for Our Time: Searching for Soul Under Post-Modern Conditions, 2 Volumes (Chiron, 2017 and 2018).
-Craig E. Stephenson, Ages of Anxiety: Jung's Types as Inspiration for Poetry, Music and Dance, The Zurich Lecture Series in Analytical Psychology (Spring Journal Books, 2016).
+Craig E. Stephenson, Ages of Anxiety: Jung's Types as Inspiration for Poetry, Music and Dance, The Zurich Lecture Series in Analytical Psychology (Spring Journal and Books, 2016). - Possession: Jung's Comparative Anatomy of the Psyche, Rev.Ed.
+(Routledge, 2016). - Ed., Jung and Moreno: Essays on the Theatre of Human Nature (Routledge, 2013). - Anteros: A Forgotten Myth (Routledge, 2011).

 Peter Tyler, The Pursuit of Soul: Psychoanalysis, Soul-making, and the Christian Tradition (Bloomsbury, T&T Clark, 2016).
-Ursula Wirtz, Trauma and Beyond: The Mystery of Transformation, The Zürich Lecture Series in Analytical Psychology (Spring Journal Books, 2014).
+Ursula Wirtz, Trauma and Beyond: The Mystery of Transformation, The Zürich Lecture Series in Analytical Psychology 2012 (Spring Journal and Books, 2014; Routledge, 2020).

 The International School of Analytical Psychology Zürich was founded in 2004 by AGAP, the Association of Graduates in Analytical Psychology.
 AGAP is an international, Swiss-domiciled professional association, itself founded in 1954.
 To date its members number nearly 500 worldwide.
 AGAP is a charter member of the International Association for Analytical Psychology (IAAP) and is accredited as an IAAP Training Group.
-To date, ISAP is the only IAAP institute offering full-time analytic training that incorporates every year two full semesters (each 12 - 14 weeks) of lectures and seminars.
+To date, ISAP is the only IAAP institute offering full-time analytic training that incorporates every year two full semesters (each 12-14 weeks) of lectures and seminars.
 We adhere to Jung's inter-disciplinary outlook by admitting candidates with advanced degrees in any field of study.
-Candidates with advanced degrees in psychology or medicine-and with adequate skills in German, French, or Italian-may qualify to receive a Swiss federal title and cantonal license for the practice of psychotherapy.
+Candidates with advanced degrees in clinical psychology or medicine-and with adequate skills in German, French, or Italian-may qualify to receive a Swiss federal title and cantonal license for the practice of psychotherapy.
 All graduates of the analytic program are eligible to apply for membership in AGAP and the IAAP.
 ISAP's faculty members, guest instructors, and trainees from around the world enrich the program with their diverse professional and cultural backgrounds.
 Lectures and seminars are held in English and German.
 Training analysis and supervision are conducted in a number of other languages as well.